GCDigitalFellows/hypo_workshop/lessons.md

 # First Option: H on the CUNY Academic Commons

+First, if you haven't already, please [sign up for a Hypothesis account](https://hypothes.is/signup).

 Using H on the CUNY Academic Commons is the easiest option for your students.
 They won't have to download or configure anything on their own, because you've already done it for them.
 They will just need to navigate to the correct CUNY Academic Commons course website and the annotation tool will function automatically.

 This is also arguably the easiest method for the teacher, provided that they already have a course website on the Commons.
 If you don't have an account on the CUNY Academic Commons, [sign up here](https://commons.gc.cuny.edu/register/).
 And, if you don't have a course website set up, you can [follow these directions](https://help.commons.gc.cuny.edu/creation-portal-sites/).